thedunston/troublevent/README.md

 - Create a GUI instead of editing the YAML file and build the binary.

-NOTE: Running multiple commands and commands with multiple pipes can be performed using the 'runScript' creator.

 ## Setup

 This program uses Golang (v 1.16+) and the Viper module.
 Version 1.16+ is required to make use of the `go:embed` module which embeds the yaml file within the binary.